LisetteGorra/asynchronous.js/ajaxrequestsNOTES.md

 quick example: zooming in and out on maps, ajax would be updating the map on the fly without refreshing the page

+PROMISE

+Promises provide a simpler alternative for executing, composing, and managing asynchronous operations when compared to traditional callback-based approaches.
+They also allow you to handle asynchronous errors using approaches that are similar to synchronous try/catch.

 GENERATORS